Fiskoal/astroplanner/README.md

 6. [Credits](#credits)

 ### Motivation: <a name="motivation"></a>
-User Story:
+#### User Story:
-> AS A curious person/ citizen of the world <br>
+**AS A** curious person/ citizen of the world <br>
-> I WANT to see space maps and weather <br>
+**I WANT** to see space maps and weather <br>
-> SO THAT I can make plans for stargazing
+**SO THAT** I can make plans for stargazing

 ### Concept: <a name="concept"></a>
 A user-friendly web application to plan your nights of star gazing.
-Includes 5 day weather forecast.
-Whenever you want to go stargazing you can check AstroPlanner to look at the weather.
-It also provides the humidity, temperature, wind speed and UV index.
+Whenever you want to go stargazing you can check AstroPlanner to decide if right now is a good time to go out and see the stars!
-We wanted to build an application

 ### Technologies Used:  <a name="tech"></a>
 * Languages: